tiagofsanchez/reactnd-project-would-you-rather/README.md

 So you will have a couple of different pages here:

-- Home, is it's own component and page ("/home")
+- Home, is it's own component and page `"/home"`
-- Login, rendered in `Home` component ("/home")
+- Login, rendered in `Home` component `"/home"`
-- QuestionPage, is it's onw component and page ("/question/:id")
+- QuestionPage, is it's onw component and page `"/question/:id"`
-- LeaderboardPage, is it's own component and page ("/leaderboard")
+- LeaderboardPage, is it's own component and page `"/leaderboard"`
-- NewQuestion, is it's onw component and page ("/add")
+- NewQuestion, is it's onw component and page `"/add"`
-- NoMatch, is it's own component and page (anything that is not defined above)
+- NoMatch, is it's own component and page (anything that is not defined above will default here)

 > At the beginning I had divided `QuestionPage` and `QuestionResultPage`, as I thought this was a better implementation, however I needed to follow the rubric 100% so that your project gets approved